aknopov/xml-comparator/README.md

 Each entry in the returned list contains XML path to the node like  `..., path='/note/to[0]'`.
 Path elements might contain zero-based index of an element in the siblings list.

-When difference in children nodes is detected, message has form `Children differ: 3 vs 4 (diffs: ...)` where the first number is count of childrent inthe first sample.
+When difference in children nodes is detected, message has form `Children differ: 3 vs 4 (diffs: ...)` where the first number is count of childrent in the first sample.
 Mismatched child elements in `diffs` list have numeric suffix like `:+1` or `:-3`.
-Positive number relates to count of elements with same name in `sample1` not present in `sample2`, negative - when `sample2` has extra elements.
+Positive number relates to count of elements with same name in `sample1` not present in `sample2`, negative - for opposite case.

 Example of usage in the code -
 ```go